swift-conductor/conductor-docs/docs/documentation/clientsdks/java-sdk.md

 Conductor provides an automated framework to poll for tasks, manage the execution thread and update the status of the execution back to the server.

-Implement the [Worker](https://github.com/swift-conductor/conductor-client-java/blob/main/client/src/main/java/com/swiftconductor/conductor/client/worker/Worker.java) interface to execute the task.
+Implement the [AbstractWorker](https://github.com/swift-conductor/conductor-client-java/blob/main/client/src/main/java/com/swiftconductor/conductor/client/worker/AbstractWorker.java) interface to execute the task.

-## TaskRunnerConfigurer
+## WorkerHost

-The TaskRunnerConfigurer can be used to register the worker(s) and initialize the polling loop.
+The WorkerHost can be used to register the worker(s) and initialize the polling loop.

 Manages the task workers thread pool and server communication (poll and task update).

-Use the [Builder](https://github.com/swift-conductor/conductor-client-java/blob/main/client/src/main/java/com/swiftconductor/conductor/client/automator/TaskRunnerConfigurer.java#L104) to create an instance of the TaskRunnerConfigurer.
-The Builder constructor takes the following parameters.
+Use the [Builder](https://github.com/swift-conductor/conductor-client-java/blob/main/client/src/main/java/com/swiftconductor/conductor/client/automation/WorkerHost.java) to create an instance of the `WorkerHost`.
+The `Builder` constructor takes the following parameters.

 | Parameter  | Description                                                   |
 | ---------- | ------------------------------------------------------------- |
 | TaskClient | TaskClient used to communicate to the Conductor server        |
 | Workers    | Workers that will be used for polling work and task execution.|

-The builder accepts the following parameters:
+The Builder also accepts the following parameters:

 | Parameter                      | Description                                                                                                                                                                                                                    | Default                      |
 |--------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------|